 For the past 50 years, the University of La Verne College of Law and Public Service has strived to educate and train the next generation of attorneys not only to practice law but make a difference in their communities.
 We see ourselves as an innovator in legal education, graduating individuals passionate about social justice and basing our approach on the university’s collective core values of lifelong learning, ethical reasoning, diversity, inclusivity, and community and civic engagement.

-Through this lens, La Verne College of Law’s curriculum guides all Juris Doctor (JD) candidates in the discovery of the law and incorporates key experiential learning opportunities to help all students gain practice skills and launch their careers.
+Through this lens, La Verne College of Law and Public Service’s curriculum guides all Juris Doctor (JD) candidates in the discovery of the law and incorporates key experiential learning opportunities to help all students gain practice skills and launch their careers.

 La Verne Law grounds our legal education in the following core concepts: